Breakin’ Up Christmas – Connecting Carols and Folk Songs

 Now I use this video of the “Molsky Mountain Drifters” who play through with a guitar, fiddle, and banjo and play quite a bit, showing off on each instrument.
 Every once in a while they’ll sing one of the verses and then go off to playing again.
 Great for a background track when teaching the dance!

 I made a “Favorite Carol” set for this song and in the kit I’ve included a bunch of media links where you can hear the song and see folk groups play the song too.
 Often we will watch a video and then I’ll shut off the projector so that we can use the music by itself and we dance to the music.

 Another fun subject to talk about with this song is the use of instruments in the folk group.
-Uncle Shuffelo’s band (above) uses an autoharp, a tuba, a guitar, spoons, banjo, double bass, and more!
+Uncle Shuffelo’s band (the video of this song is gone but the group has LOTS of available videos you can use to talka bout folk music) uses an autoharp, a tuba, a guitar, spoons, banjo, double bass, and more!
 This is also a great time to talk about violin vs. fiddle!
 A lot of time when you listen to recordings of this song, The “Breakin’ Up Christmas” tune is often played on the fiddle without words.

 Breakin Up Christmas is an amazing song to teach before or after your winter break and it would fit in really easily!
 In fact, you could teach the song before the break and use this as your “welcome back to school” song when you see kids in January since it is traditionally sung around January 6th.
 Please leave a comment below if you have any other ideas or suggestions when teaching this old favorite!
 I’d love to hear how you use this in your classroom!